Aaron Judge “Rookie Cards” Inside 2017 Topps Now

 But the majority of collectors can agree that to be a true RC the card must be numbered as part of a product’s base set.

-Insert cards have never been viewed as a rookie card, let alone stamped with the MLB RC logo.
+Insert cards have never been viewed as rookie cards, let alone stamped with the MLB RC logo.

 But yet this is exactly what’s happening.